andrewhong5297/boost-test/README.md

 ### Getting Help

 If you encounter issues:
-1. Check that your private key is correctly formatted (with or without '0x' prefix)
+1. Check that your private key is correctly formatted (with '0x' prefix)
 2. Verify you have sufficient testnet tokens
 3. Ensure you're using the correct network (Base Sepolia)

-## Security Notes

-- Never use mainnet private keys or real funds
-- This is for testnet development only
-- Keep your `.env` file secure and never commit it to version control